ONSdigital/eq-questionnaire-validator/doc/decisions/0010-dynamic-answer-options.md

   This has been extended to support a `day_of_week` property, allowing a date to be set to a specific day for the given week.
 This can be combined with the numerical offsets to achieve behaviours such as "last Monday", "next Monday" etc. To achieve this, **the day_of_week offset needs to be applied after any numerical offsets.**.
 - The `date-range` operation returns a list of `datetime` objects for a specified range from a given date.
 It takes a `datetime` object, the range in days (+/-), to return.
 - The `format_date` is used to return a formatted string date.
 It takes three arguments, the datetime object, or a string date, the format to return and an input format (Used with string inputs).
-    - This could be broken down into two explicit operations, `format_string_date` and `formate_datetime`, so each has a single responsibility.
+    - This could be broken down into two explicit operations, `format_string_date` and `format_datetime`, so each has a single responsibility.
 - The `map` operator has been introduced to apply operations on each value of a sequence.
 It takes two-argument, first, the operation to apply to each item, second, the sequence of values on which the operation is applied.
   The reference to `self` within the `map` operator refers to the current iteration's value.